saadtarik/Sample-Codes/README.md

 # Sample Codes
-Includes sample codes in R and Matlab from grad school
+Includes sample codes in R and Matlab from grad school and work